Samoa x Greater Good Diaper Project

 The first part of our journey will welcome you deep into the Pacific to the Samoan islands, where you will be introduced to the basics of sustainability while being deeply engaged with the Samoan people of our homesite, the small village of Poutasi.
 We will be hosted by Poutasi village High Chief Tuatagaloa Joe Annandale, also the owner of Sinalei Reef Resort, where we will be staying in Samoa.

-As a takeaway, both mothers and daughters will gain insights into our current ‘take, make, waste’ world, and innovative alternatives that mimic nature and regenerate natural systems.
+As a takeaway, both mothers and children will gain insights into our current ‘take, make, waste’ world, and innovative alternatives that mimic nature and regenerate natural systems.
 This pilot, once mature, will eradicate nearly a third of Samoan waste and redirect it back into the agricultural needs of the villages.
 The concept of “true costs” are also explored as we dig into the current economic model that ignores the cost of the waste that companies produce.
 This includes not only the pollution created, but the cost of the clean-up and the environmental damage it creates, and importantly. who bears the burden of these expenses.

-The mothers in our group will join the Duchess in conversation with powerful women in the Samoan government, of which the Prime Minister and much of the senior cabinetry are female, while your daughters will spend their day in workshops with local youth leaders who are empowering young women to play a significant role in leading political and cultural change in Samoa.
+The mothers in our group will join the Duchess in conversation with powerful women in the Samoan government, of which the Prime Minister and much of the senior cabinetry are female, while your children will spend their day in workshops with local youth leaders who are empowering young women to play a significant role in leading political and cultural change in Samoa.
 To complement all this programming, there will still be plenty of time for adventuring to the infamous To Sua Ocean trench, swimming with the turtles and exploring a private island by way of kayak.

-This first part of our journey will leave both mothers and daughters with an understanding for early philanthropy concepts that span framing global challenges, understanding global players working to solve those challenges, power dynamics, what makes for great partnerships and lastly, firsthand experience with how nonprofits approach solutions for long-lasting impact.
+This first part of our journey will leave both mothers and children with an understanding for early philanthropy concepts that span framing global challenges, understanding global players working to solve those challenges, power dynamics, what makes for great partnerships and lastly, firsthand experience with how nonprofits approach solutions for long-lasting impact.

 Sarah, Duchess of York, has dedicated over three decades to advocating for underserved women, children, and communities globally.